 A hate crime is any crime committed that is motivated by bias or based on the victim’s perceived membership in a specific group, such as race, national origin, sexual orientation, gender, or religious belief.
 Hate crimes are intended to induce fear and cause psychological and/or physical harm.
 Hate crimes are sometimes accompanied by hate speech, but hate speech in and of itself is not always a hate crime.

 While this list isn’t exhaustive, you may be a victim of a hate crime if:

-- Symbols of hate are present, potentially on the perpetrator’s clothing, in their personal possessions, or left at the scene of the crime
+- Symbols of hate are present, potentially on the perpetrator’s clothing or in their personal possessions or left at the scene of the crime

-- Your injuries are overly vicious or more than what is typical for the crime committed against you
+- Your injuries are overly vicious or more than what is typical of that kind of crime

 - Gratuitous damage occurs to items of cultural or religious importance